 For five years, Mr. Wat’s restaurant has prospered and attributes its success to a loyal base of local customers to help the business thrive.
 It serves up a good mix of fresh sushi and prepared dishes for the lunch and dinner crowds.
 The dishes are Thai-themed, with some Japanese dishes thrown in for good measure.

-Vee said the hours will stay basically the same except he would like to open a little bit earlier for lunch, 11:30 a,m. instead of noon, to capture a bigger share of the lunch crowd.
+Vee said the hours will stay the same except he would like to open a bit earlier for lunch, 11:30 a,m. instead of noon, for a larger lunch crowd.

-Tomi’s is looking forward to serving all of Mr. Wat’s customers and new ones with superb Thai and Japanese foods.
+Tomi’s is looking forward to serving all of Mr. Wat’s customers with superb Thai and Japanese foods.